Donald Trump & Joe Biden Seemingly Agree On The Future Of Police Funding

 President Donald Trump and Democratic presidential nominee Joe Biden appear to be in agreement that police should continue to receive support in the face of widespread calls to defund city police departments.

-“There won’t be defunding,” Trump said during a meeting with law enforcement leaders at the White House according to The Hill.
+“There won’t be defunding,” Trump said during a meeting with law enforcement leaders at the White House, according to The Hill.

 “There won’t be dismantling of our police, and there’s not going to be any disbanding of our police.
 Our police have been letting us live in peace…”